mlrun/mlrun/docs/install.md

 ### Prerequisites

 1. Access to a Kubernetes cluster.
 You must have administrator permissions in order to install MLRun on your cluster.
-For local installation on Windows or Mac, we recommend [Docker Desktop](https://www.docker.com/products/docker-desktop).
-We currently fully support k8s <=1.21, on later versions [some features may not work](https://github.com/nuclio/nuclio/issues/2402)
+For local installation on Windows or Mac, [Docker Desktop](https://www.docker.com/products/docker-desktop) is recommended.
+MLRun fully supports k8s releases up to, and including, 1.21.
 2. The Kubernetes command-line too (kubectl) compatible with your Kubernetes cluster installed.
 Refer to the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for more information.
 3. Helm CLI installed.
 Refer to the [Helm installation instructions](https://helm.sh/docs/intro/install/) for more information.
 4. You must have an accessible docker-registry (such as [Docker Hub](https://hub.docker.com)).
 The registry's URL and credentials are consumed by the applications via a pre-created secret